drkmsmithjr/NixiePowerSupply/README.md

 __Work in Progress__ :

 __KC_NixieSupply5vto170vMini__:  I'm  working on taking the current design and shrinking it to be 1.5"x1" using smaller output capacitors but still having four mounting holes, a USB input connector and a Terminal output connector.
-I would love to have some help completing this,  please send in a __Pull Request__.